Home / Dog Products

 • Poles can be shortened or lengthened

-• Long poles means no bending over
+• Long poles mean no bending over

 • Rust resistant